AichaRi/Secure-Web-Application/README.md

     ' OR '1'='1

-    You will be logged in
-    This shows how SQL injection can .
+    This shows how SQL injection can manipulate queries in the database .

 2. Test XSS (Cross-Site Scripting)